-An approval for occupancy and the issuance of a clearance by the Building Official for the connection of utilities to any building or structure shall be contingent upon compliance with provisions of this Code and other applicable laws and ordinances.
-When, in the judgment of the Building Official, unusual conditions exist which justify the connection of utilities prior to completion of a building or structure, a temporary clearance may be issued for such connection.
+An approval for occupancy and the issuance of a clearance by the Building Official for the connection of utilities to any building or structure shall be contingent upon compliance with provisions of this Code and any other applicable laws and ordinances.
+When, in the judgement of the Building Official, unusual conditions exist which justify the connection of utilities prior to completion of a building or structure, a temporary clearance may be issued for such connection.

 Sec.
-UBC 910.
-Regardless of the provisions of Sec.
-UBC 901, provisions relating to Group I, Division 1 and 2 Occupancies shall apply only to such occupancies accommodating more than 6 persons in accordance with standards of the State Fire Marshal contained in the California Administrative Code, Title 19, Sec.
-9.01.
+UBC 1001.
+Notwithstanding the provisions of Sec.
+1001 in the UBC, provisions relating to Group I, Division 1 and 2 Occupancies shall apply only to such occupancies accommodating more than 6 persons in accordance with standards of the State Fire Marshal contained in the California Administrative Code.

 Sec.
-UBC 1301.
-GROUP R, DIVISION 1 OCCUPANCIES DEFINED.
-Group R, Division 1 occupancies shall be:
+UBC 1201.
+GROUP R OCCUPANCIES DEFINED.
+Group R occupancies shall be:

-Hotels and apartment houses, condominiums and townhouses.
+Division 1: Hotel and apartment houses, condominiums and

-Convents and monasteries (each accommodating more than 10 persons).
+townhouses.
+Convents and monasteries (each accomo-

+dating more than 10 persons).